 Ithaca Achievement Program

-There are three main components to the IAP program.
+The main components to the IAP program consist of:

 - Academic Achievement - IAP students work with professional academic consultants and counselors who assist in achieving a 3.0 or above accumulative grade point average each semester.

-- Individual Educational Plan/Professional growth - Each IAP student will work with Program Coordinator (the Assistant Director of Multicultural Affairs) to develop an educational plan that best matches their personal, academic, and professional goals.
+- Individual Educational Plan/Professional growth - Each IAP student will work with Program Mentors to develop an educational plan that best matches their personal, academic, and professional goals.
 Participants meet with the Program Coordinator once a semester to discuss progress.

 - Leadership Development/Community Involvement - IAP students participate in Student Leadership Workshop sessions, and are encouraged to attend leadership conferences.
 They also participate in community service projects in the local Ithaca area.
 Students will chronicle their experiences by producing an Electronic Leadership Portfolio.